 Intermittent Leave

-[With the exception of parental leave under FMLA which must be taken in one continuous block of time, a][A]nan eligible employee is permitted under FMLA or OFLA to take intermittent leave for any qualifying reason.
+[With the exception of parental leave under FMLA which must be taken in one continuous block of time, a][A]n eligible employee is permitted under FMLA or OFLA to take intermittent leave for any qualifying reason.

 Intermittent leave is taken in separate periods of time (i.e., hours, days, weeks, etc.), rather than in one continuous period of time, and/or requiring an altered or reduced work schedule.
 For OFLA this includes but is not limited to sick child leave taken requiring an altered or reduced work schedule because the intermittent or recurring closure of a child’s school or child care provider due to a statewide public health emergency declared by a public health official.